corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-The value stored in the pathToData.fieldName when user selects corresponding displayName.
+- Description: The value stored in the `pathToData.fieldName` when user selects corresponding displayName.

 <!-- div:right-panel -->